cassiozen/mithryn-ttrpg/players guide.md

 ### Agency

-- Attributes and related ability checks do not define your character.
+- Abilities and related ability checks do not define your character.
 They are tools.
 - Don’t ask only what your character would do, ask what you would do, too.
 - Be creative with your intuition, items, and connections.